rhayman/ephysiopy/docs/api/ephysiopy/common/rhythmicity/index.rst

       More specifically this is the phase-locking value (PLV) between two nested oscillations in EEG data, in this case theta (default 4-8Hz) and gamma (defaults to 30-80Hz).
-A PLV of unity indicates perfect phase locking (here PAC) and a value of zero indicates no locking (no PAC)
+A PLV of unity indicates perfect phase locking (here PAC) and a value of zero indicates no locking (no PAC).

-      :param eeg: The eeg data itself.
-This is a 1-d array which
-      :type eeg: numpy array
-      :param can be masked or not:
+      :param sig: The LFP signal.
+If None, uses the signal provided during initialization.
+      :type sig: np.array, optional
-      :param forder: The order of the filter(s) applied to the eeg data
+      :param forder: The order of the Butterworth filter (default is 2).
-      :type forder: int
+      :type forder: int, optional
-      :param thetaband: The range of values to bandpass
+      :param thetaband: The lower and upper bands of the theta frequency range (default is [4, 8]).
-      :type thetaband: list/array
+      :type thetaband: list, optional
-      :param gammaband: The range of values to bandpass
+      :param gammaband: The lower and upper bands of the gamma frequency range (default is [30, 80]).
-      :type gammaband: list/array
+      :type gammaband: list, optional
-      :param filter for for the theta and gamma ranges:
-      :param plot: Whether to plot the resulting binned up
+      :param plot: Whether to plot the resulting binned up polar plot which shows the amplitude of the gamma oscillation found at different phases of the theta oscillation (default is True).
       :type plot: bool, optional
-      :param polar plot which shows the amplitude of the gamma oscillation:
-      :param found at different phases of the theta oscillation.:
-      :param Default is True.:
+      :param \*\*kwargs: Additional keyword arguments.
+      :type \*\*kwargs: dict

-      :returns: The value of the phase-amplitude coupling
+      :returns: The value of the phase-amplitude coupling (PLV).
-      :rtype: plv (float)
+      :rtype: float